 Media Proper Web Development

 If you need an accessible website developed, contact Media Proper.
 We’ll follow the W3C accessibility guidelines and ensure all of your visitors are able to explore and utilize the full extent of your site.
-It’s much easier to build a new site which is accessible from the ground up than to adjust an existing site for accessibility — but we can do both.
+It’s much easier to build a new site that is accessible from the ground up than to adjust an existing site for accessibility — but we can do both.